Diving hazards: Changes in pressure

 Divers must avoid injuries caused by changes in pressure.
 The weight of the water column above the diver causes an increase in pressure in proportion to depth, in the same way that the weight of the column of atmospheric air above the surface causes a pressure of 101.3 kPa (14.7 pounds-force per square inch) at sea level.
 This variation of pressure with depth will cause compressible materials and gas filled spaces to tend to change volume, which can cause the surrounding material or tissues to be stressed, with the risk of injury if the stress gets too high.
 Pressure injuries are called barotrauma and can be quite painful or debilitating, even potentially fatal – in severe cases causing a ruptured lung, eardrum or damage to the sinuses.
 To avoid barotrauma, the diver equalises the pressure in all air spaces with the surrounding water pressure when changing depth.
 The middle ear and sinus are equalised using one or more of several techniques, which is referred to as clearing the ears.

 The scuba mask (half-mask) is equalised during descent by periodically exhaling through the nose.
 During ascent it will automatically equalise by leaking excess air round the edges.
 A helmet or full face mask will automatically equalise as any pressure differential will either vent through the exhaust valve or open the demand valve and release breathing gas for into the low-pressure space.
 An insufficient gas supply for the descent rate can lead to helmet squeeze.
 This was more of a problem with manual air pumps, and often associated with a fall off the edge of a relatively high place by a diver in standard diving equipment with a lot of slack in the lifeline.
 Another barotrauma hazard is helmet squeeze caused by a shallow rupture of the surface-supplied breathing gas hose and simultaneous failure of the non-return valve at the helmet, which can cause a large pressure difference between the helmet interior and the rupture.

-If a drysuit is worn, it must be equalised by inflation and deflation, much like a buoyancy compensator.
+If a dry suit is worn, it must be equalised by inflation and deflation, much like a buoyancy compensator.
 Most dry suits are fitted with an auto-dump valve, which, if set correctly, and kept at the high point of the diver by good trim skills, will automatically release gas as it expands and retain a virtually constant volume during ascent.
 During descent the dry suit must be inflated manually unless sealed to the helmet.